RatkevichIlya/Urocitellus-undulatus-genome-assembly/README.md

 All data and paths to them for self-written python scripts were written directly in the script.

-Blobtoolkit tool was used to visualize the baseline statistics with snail-plot.
+Blobtoolkit tool was utilized to visualize the baseline statistics with snail-plot.
 ```bash
 conda activate blobtoolkit
 blobtools create --fasta <assembly.fasta> BlobDir